OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 * Make category names clickable to close them when they are opened
 * Add gutter space between events and relationships in search results
 * Ensure date range checkbox always shows up
+= 1.0.18 =
+* Update documentation that hosting is no longer available.
+Societies can use this plugin if they host the back-end on AWS.